inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/tags/tags-exporters.md

 | `.session-id-header` | `Cookie`     |The header, which will be read during propagation to extract the session-ID from
 | `.time-to-live`      | `300`        |How long sessions should be stored in the server in seconds.

 The data of the HTTP exporter is stored inside internal data storages.
-Data tags will only be written to the storage if they are enabled for [browser propagation](../instrumentation/rules.md#data-propagation).
+Data tags will only be written to the storage, if they are enabled for [browser propagation](../instrumentation/rules.md#data-propagation).

 ### Client Example